School IPM: Good for Children, Easy on the Budget

 Now schools nationwide can use a free online calculator, courtesy of Texas AgriLife Extension Service, that walks staff through their kitchens, offices, storage and utility areas—even building construction materials—to better assess pest risks and build solid IPM budgets.

 In 1991, Texas passed one of the first school IPM laws in the nation.
 In contrast, Utah has no rules on the books about IPM.
 Yet the Salt Lake City district has embraced IPM wholeheartedly.
 Why?
 “Pesticides are expensive,” says Smith.
-“You can buy a lot of sticky traps for what you’d pay for some kinds of pesticides, or for a professional contactor.”
+“You can buy a lot of sticky traps for what you’d pay for some kinds of pesticides, or for a professional contractor.”
 In fact, notes Smith, he can buy enough traps to last three years or more on the cost to contract out the same services he now does in-house.

 Even in states that promote IPM, many school districts lack IPM plans.
 They have plenty of other pressing issues on their minds.